getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 ### Thenables

 Promises are genuine instances of the `Promise(..)` constructor.
-However, there are Promise-like objects which, generally, can interoperate with the Promise mechanisms, called *thenables*.
+However, there are promise-like objects called *thenables* that generally can interoperate with the Promise mechanisms.

 Any object (or function) with a `then(..)` function on it is assumed to be a thenable.
-Any place where the Promise mechanisms can accept and adopt the state of a genuine Promise, they can also handle a thenable.
+Any place where the Promise mechanisms can accept and adopt the state of a genuine promise, they can also handle a thenable.

-Thenables are basically a general label for any Promise-like value that may have been created by some other system than the actual `Promise(..)` constructor.
-In that perspective, a thenable is generally less trustable than a genuine promise.
+Thenables are basically a general label for any promise-like value that may have been created by some other system than the actual `Promise(..)` constructor.
+In that perspective, a thenable is generally less trustable than a genuine Promise.
 Consider this misbehaving thenable, for example:

 ```js
 var th = {